Red Wings' Perlini cut in nose by Sabres skate

-BUFFALO, N.Y. -- Detroit Red Wings forward Brendon Perlini sustained a deep cut to his nose after being struck in the face by the skate of Sabres defenseman Henri Jokiharju during the first period at Buffalo on Tuesday night.
+BUFFALO, N.Y. -- Detroit Red Wings forward Brendan Perlini suffered a deep cut to his nose after being struck in the face by the skate of Buffalo Sabres defenseman Henri Jokiharju during the first period Tuesday night.

 The Red Wings announced Perlini required stitches and his return was considered questionable.